gaiarobotics/openag_resin/README.md

 [OpenAg Brain](https://github.com/OpenAgInitiative/openag_brain) multi container deployment tool
 ==========

-This is a Raspberry Pi 3 docker application container for resin.io.
-Useful to provide docker configuration, `git push` deploys, partial build server, and remote access to your project.
+This is a Raspberry Pi 3 docker application container for [resin.io](https://resin.io).
+Useful to configure using a Dockerfile, enable `git push` deploys, leverage a build server, and enable remote access (ssh/https) to your project.

 The application starts a docker-in-docker instance using [hypriot](hypriot.com), which builds and runs the containers via docker-compose.